Liss-11/iron_bank_project/README.md

 > APPLICATION

-- API designed in Java17 and Spring Boot, with Security.
+- API designed in Java and Spring Boot, with Security.

 - Implements JWT Tokem for Login, and Cookies for the authentification management.